DAism2019/SCC0/README.md

 ## Abstract

 SCC0 (Smart Creative Commons Zero) is the first public goods license tailored for public decentralized applications (Smart Commons), including dApps, dAIpps(AIs).
+Being public goods, Smart Commons are open source and free for anyone to use (except for gas fees).

 This standard introduces a structured way for smart contracts to declare SCC0 compliance, enabling automated on-chain verification and governance integration.

 Two versions of SCC0 have been deployed by DAism, and anyone can deploy additional versions to further expand its applications.
 The declaration of any dApp/dAIpp is as simple as: